-Initial exploration of the RL by Lake comprised geological interpretation of multispectral Landsat TM images, reprocessing and interpretation of airborne magnetic survey data, follow-up geological reconnaissance and geochemical surveys.
+Initial exploration of the RL in 1998-1999 by Lake Resources comprised geological interpretation of multispectral Landsat TM images, reprocessing and interpretation of airborne magnetic survey data, follow-up geological reconnaissance and geochemical surveys.
 This work identified numerous areas for more detailed exploration.

-Work on the EL areas commenced with detailed geological interpretation of merged Landsat ETM and SPOT satellite images at 1;25,000 scale that produced detailed geological maps and identified alteration zones that could be associated with copper-gold mineralisation.
+Work on the EL areas commenced in 2000 with detailed geological interpretation of merged Landsat ETM and SPOT satellite images at 1:25,000 scale that produced detailed geological maps and identified alteration zones that could be associated with copper-gold mineralisation.
 Subsequent ground investigation of these targets included geological reconnaissance, geochemical sampling (stream sediment, soil and rock) and ground magnetic surveys.